Antanas Juška: Dictionaries

 The dictionary was an important development in Lithuanian lexicography.
-Juška was the first to record words not from published works but from the every day language of the people.
+Juška was the first to record words not from published works but from the everyday language of the people.
 He recorded words in sentences and explained their meaning in Lithuanian and only then translated them to other languages.
 Thus he started with an explanatory dictionary and created a valuable record of the colloquial language of the second half of the 19th century.
 This provides researchers with ethnographic data on the everyday life in a Lithuanian village.
 The dictionary includes loanwords, vulgarities, and setencences that express dissatisfaction with social inequalities.
 However, because the words were recorded from the spoken language, some words are of dubious authenticity and they are near impossible to verify.
 Therefore, several times Jonas Jablonskis and Kazimieras Būga traveled to areas where Juška lived in attempt to verify and clarify words that were not previously known.
 Another key weakness of the dictionary was lack of proper accentuation (this was later corrected by Jablonskis and Būga) and sometimes incorrect markings of long and short vowels, particularly in words from the Samogitian dialect.

 Jablonskis (who edited the second volume from 1897) was critical of Juška's dictionary.
 However, he was not allowed to add or delete words from Juška's manuscript.
 Therefore, in the process of editing, correcting, and verifying Juška's work, Jablonskis collected about 14,500 cards with Lithuanian words (many taken from Juška's dictionary) and planned a new dictionary.
 The dictionary was not written, but Jablonskis' cards were used by Būga and entered the Academic Dictionary of Lithuanian.